leadr-msu/hst251-geospatialdata/index.md

 Learn to manipulate spatial data, join and filter datasets, work through challenges of historical data, and style a map in CARTO.

-[Sign up for a CARTO account](https://carto.com/signup/)—I recommend using a fake phone number.
+[Sign up for a trial CARTO account](https://carto.com/signup/)—most of the info they ask for is optional.

 ## Data